Plum-tastic! All About Plums

 Wash your plum right before eating or preparing.
 To make a wonderful compote, cut plums and cook gently in a bit of water with a cinnamon stick, vanilla bean, and sugar.

-Storage
+Storage Tips

 Let plums ripen on the counter, out of the direct sun.
 When ripe, they will hold in the fridge for a few days.
-Let warm to room temperature for maximum juiciness.
+Let them warm to room temperature for maximum juiciness.